CumulusNetworks/docs/content/cumulus-linux-59/Installation-Management/Upgrading-Cumulus-Linux.md

 2. Copy the `/etc/nvue.d/startup.yaml` file off the switch to a different location.

 3. After upgrade is complete, restore the configuration.
 Copy the `/etc/nvue.d/startup.yaml` file to the switch, then run the `nv config patch` command.
-The following example assumes you copied startup.yaml to the `/home/cumulus` directory on the switch:
+In the following example `startup.yaml` is in the `/home/cumulus` directory on the switch:

    ```
    cumulus@switch:~$ nv config patch /home/cumulus/startup.yaml